donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data/thunar.rst

 Install thunar
 --------------

 The Thunar file manager is integrated with the XFCE windows manager.
 To install XFCE, the super user permission on your Linux device is required.
-For further help please contact datasupport@donders.ru.nl.
+For further help please contact ${repositorySupportEmail}.

 Start with thunar
 -----------------